 Moreover, determining target vehicle path geometries using Frenet-Serret formulation is highly conducive for autonomous vehicle control systems.
 For example, accelerometers measure acceleration along principal axes; rate transducers record vehicle angular rates of change; gyroscopes identify instantaneous vehicle inclinations; wheel sensors and GPS are useful for estimating current speeds; and steering wheel rotational sensors can detect wheel steer angles.
 Wheel steer angles can be related to the instantaneous curvature using Ackerman estimates and corrections for understeer gradient [19] [20].
 For vehicles whose orientation closely follows the roadway tangent vector T, the lateral acceleration can provide an additional evaluation of the instantaneous curvature of the vehicle.

 Researchers developed target path geometry constraints using Frenet-Serret coordinates in local space and then mapped those coordinates to the surface of the earth using transformation matrices based on GPS coordinates.
 Thus, curvature can be expressed in a vector form that has a direction parallel to the Normal Unit Vector shown in Figure 2.
 Similarly, a vector perpendicular to the curvature direction will provide a velocity tangent vector approximation at that point.
 This velocity vector provides a heading angle to the desired trajectory that is needed to follow a road path.
-Researchers therefore generated mathematical relationships to identify the non-holonomic constraints which aligned with Frenet Serret formulation using discrete geospatial point data.
+Researchers therefore generated mathematical relationships to identify the non-holonomic constraints which aligned with Frenet-Serret formulation using discrete geospatial point data.

 Spatial Curvature Formulation